lspoplove/BAD/BadWatch/DemoCode/Readme.md

-1.Demo is the pre-flashed program of BadWatch
+1.Demo is the pre-flashed program of BadWatch.

-2.If you find time is not correct , you can flash RTC once, and then flash Demo again
+2.If you find time is not correct , you can flash RTC once, and then flash Demo again.

+3.If you do not use power keep code, watch may be turn off automaticly after 30 seconds.

+4.BadUSB code can only be put in setup() field, if you put it in loop() watch will not be recognized with computer and you have to flash bootloader again.